Home

 • "For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect."

-hese were not the "true image," but merely a shadow of the things that were coming.
-The law was our schoolteacher (Galatians 3:24), showing us that we fall well short of the glory of God, and that we couldn't get to heaven by our own works.
-The Old Testament saints couldn't keep the law by their blood sacrifices, nor did these acts that were commanded by God make them perfect (keeping perfectly God's laws).
+These were not the "true images," but merely Spiritual shadows prefiguring things that were coming.
+The law was our educator or tutor (Galatians 3:23-25), teaching us that we always fall well short of the glory of God, and thus have need of a Savior.
+The law taught that we couldn't get to heaven by our own works.
+The Old Testament saints couldn't keep the law by their blood sacrifices, nor did any of these acts that were commanded by God make them perfect (keeping perfectly God's laws).
 The real work of keeping the law falls upon Christ's shoulders.
-And so in the system of Covenant Theology, it is understood that the law is not ended, and that we are still obligated observe it.
-But it is made fulfilled in Christ, that it cannot condemn us.
-The wages of any sin is death, and we can only keep the law perfectly (which is required) in the death of Christ Jesus.
-We obey God and keep the law only because God is now working within us to both will and to do the good works.
+In the system of Covenant Theology, it is understood that the law has not ended and that we are still obligated to observe it in Spirit and truth, but we keep it in Christ wherein it cannot condemn us.
+The law states that the wages of sin is death, and that is still the valid law, but we keep the law of sinlessness and perfectly (which is required) in the death of Christ Jesus.
+We obey God and keep the law only because God is now working within us to both will and to do His good works.

 Hebrews 13:21